Hagia Sophia: Church of Justinian I (current structure)

 In 726, the emperor Leo the Isaurian issued a series of edicts against the veneration of images, ordering the army to destroy all icons – ushering in the period of Byzantine iconoclasm.
 At that time, all religious pictures and statues were removed from the Hagia Sophia.
 Following a brief hiatus during the reign of Empress Irene (797–802), the iconoclasts returned.
 Emperor Theophilus (r.
 829–842) had two-winged bronze doors with his monograms installed at the southern entrance of the church.

-The basilica suffered damage, first in a great fire in 859, and again in an earthquake on 8 January 869 that caused the collapse of one of the half-domes.
+The basilica suffered damage, first in a great fire in 859, and again in an earthquake in 869 that caused the collapse of one of the half-domes.
 Emperor Basil I ordered repair of the tympanas, arches, and vaults.

-In his book De caerimoniis aulae Byzantinae ("Book of Ceremonies"), the emperor Constantine VII (r.
+In his book De Ceremoniis ("Book of Ceremonies"), the emperor Constantine VII (r.
 913–959) wrote a detailed account of the ceremonies held in the Hagia Sophia by the emperor and the patriarch.

 Early in the 10th century, the pagan ruler of the Kievan Rus' sent emissaries to his neighbors to learn about Judaism, Islam, and Roman and Orthodox Christianity.
 After visiting Hagia Sophia his emissaries reported back: "We were led into a place where they serve their God, and we did not know where we were, in heaven or on earth."